-- The Company secured an exploration and production contract for this project during the reporting year. - Drilling has begun on the first prospecting well with a depth of 3,000 m.
+- The Company secured an exploration and production contract for this project during the reporting year. - Drilling has begun on the first prospecting well with a depth of 3.000 m.

-Implementation of promising exploration projects in 2024, with total resources exceeding 800 mln tonnes in oil equivalent cost estimate of the project
+Implementation of promising exploration projects in 2024, with total resources exceeding 800 mln tonnes in oil equivalent.

-Strategic goal: resource base sufficient to support the Company's growth
+Strategic goal: resource base sufficient to support the Company's growth recoverable reserves